Government of New Hampshire

-The State of New Hampshire has a republican form of government modeled after the Government of the United States, with three branches: the executive, consisting of the Governor of New Hampshire and the other elected constitutional officers; the legislative, called the New Hampshire General Court, which includes the Senate and the House of Representatives; and the judicial, consisting of the Supreme Court of New Hampshire and lower courts.
+The State of New Hampshire has a republican form of government modeled after the Government of the United States, with three branches: the executive, consisting of the Governor of New Hampshire, the elected Executive Council, and subordinate agencies; the legislative, called the New Hampshire General Court, which includes the Senate and the House of Representatives; and the judicial, consisting of the Supreme Court of New Hampshire and lower courts.

 The New Hampshire state capital is Concord.
 The capital was Portsmouth during colonial times, and Exeter from 1775 to 1808.
 The Governor's office, some other executive offices, and both legislative chambers are in the State House.
 The Legislative Office Building is behind the State House in this photograph; the state Supreme Court and other agencies are in an office park on the other (east) side of the Merrimack River.

 Federal representatives

-Like all states, New Hampshire has two senators in the US Senate.
-Based on U.S. census data, New Hampshire has two members of the House of Representatives.
+Like all states, New Hampshire has two senators in the U.S. Senate.
+Based on U.S. census data, New Hampshire has two members of the U.S. House of Representatives.

 Congressional districts

-The 1st Congressional District consists of Carroll and Strafford counties; Alton, Barnstead, Belmont, Center Harbor, Gilford, Gilmanton, Laconia, Meredith and New Hampton in Belknap County; Bedford, Goffstown, Manchester and Merrimack in Hillsborough County; Hooksett in Merrimack County; and all of Rockingham County, except Atkinson, Salem and Windham.
+The 1st congressional district consists of the Carroll and Strafford counties: Alton, Barnstead, Belmont, Center Harbor, Gilford, Gilmanton, Laconia, Meredith and New Hampton in Belknap County; Bedford, Goffstown, Manchester and Merrimack in Hillsborough County; Hooksett in Merrimack County; and all of Rockingham County, except Atkinson, Salem and Windham.

-The 2nd Congressional District is the remainder of the state, lying to the west and north of the 1st District.
+The 2nd congressional district is the remainder of the state, lying to the west and north of the 1st district.